For the protection of people and the environment

 Our experts will assist you with the risk analysis, advise you on the selection of suitable software that supports your processes, for example in purchasing, production/manufacturing or along the entire supply chain, and on the integration of the software solution into existing systems.

-The Supply Chain Act poses new challenges for companies and requires action
+The German Supply Chain Act: Challenges for companies and actions required

-The German Act on Corporate Due Diligence Obligations in Supply Chains – also known as the Supply Chain Act – in force since January 1, 2023.
-It initially obliged companies based in Germany, and companies with a branch in Germany, (cf. sec.
-13d of the German Commercial Code; HGB) that employ more than 3,000 people to improve and document their processes along the entire supply chain.
-From January 1, 2024, companies with 1,000 or more employees will also be affected.
+The German Act on Corporate Due Diligence Obligations in Supply Chains (Lieferkettensorgfaltspflichtengesetz – LkSG), also known as the German Supply Chain Act, entered into force on January 1, 2023.
+It initially obliged companies that are based in Germany or have a branch office in Germany (cf. Section 13d of the German Commercial Code – HGB) and employ more than 3,000 people to improve and document their processes along the entire supply chain.
+On January 1, 2024, its scope extended to include companies with 1,000 or more employees.

 Environmental protection and human rights